Chymyst/chymyst-core/docs/chymyst-actor.md

 ```

-The computation labeled as `c1` receives a message with an `Int` value and performs some processing on it.
+The computation under the `go()` keyword receives a message with an `Int` value and performs some processing on it.
 The computation will be instantiated and run concurrently, whenever a message is sent.
-In this way, we made the first step towards the full chemical machine paradigm.
+In this way, we made the first step towards the chemical machine paradigm.

 What should happen if we quickly send many messages?